Deepan-Karmakar/p5.js-tutorial/Positioning-your-canvas.md

 }
 ```

-Note that at the time of this writing, flexible box layout (or "flexbox", as it's often called) is a relatively new feature in CSS.
+Note that at the time of this writing, flexible box layout (or “flexbox”, as it’s often called) is a relatively new feature in CSS.
 As such, the above CSS will work on the latest browsers, but older browsers may not position it accurately.
 To fully support older browsers, you may want to use [vendor prefixing](http://shouldiprefix.com/#flexbox) in your CSS.

 ## Centering the sketch on the page with JS

-One advantage of the CSS approach is that it doesn't require modifying your sketch at all.
+One advantage of the CSS approach is that it doesn’t require modifying your sketch at all.
 However, the fact that supporting older browsers requires vendor prefixing makes the solution a bit less elegant.
-It's also not straightforward to tweak: positioning your canvas 12 pixels from the bottom-right of the page, for example, would require learning more about CSS, which can be daunting for newcomers.
+It’s also not straightforward to tweak: positioning your canvas 12 pixels from the bottom-right of the page, for example, would require learning more about CSS, which can be daunting for newcomers.

-With the web, though, there's almost always more than one way to get something done, and that's the case here as well.
+With the web, though, there’s almost always more than one way to get something done, and that’s the case here as well.
 We can actually reposition our canvas using pure JavaScript and a bit of math.
-For this we'll need the p5.dom library.
+For this we’ll need the p5.dom library.
 You will need to add a link to it in the head of your HTML file.

 ```html
 ```html